Missouri lawmakers pass stricter dress code for women at State House - ExBulletin

 Missouri lawmakers pass stricter dress code for women at State House

-Lawmakers in the Missouri House of Representatives this week passed a stricter dress code for women as part of a new set of rulesand now requires them to cover their shoulders by wearing a jacket such as a blazer, cardigan or knit blazer.
+(CNN) — Lawmakers in the Missouri House of Representatives passed a stricter dress code for women this week as part of a new set of rulesand now requires them to cover their shoulders by wearing a jacket such as a blazer, cardigan or knit blazer.

 The addition, which was offers by Republican State Rep. Ann Kelley, sparked outrage from some Democrats who said the change was sexist because the dress code for men was not changed.

-Kelley, speaking on the floor of the house, said she felt compelled to offer the change that cleans up some of the language by mirroring the language in the gentleman’s dress code.
+Kelley, speaking on the floor of the house, said she felt compelled to offer the change that “cleans up some of the language… reflecting the language in the gentleman’s dress code”.

+Women hold less than a third of the seats in the Missouri House, which is made up of 116 men and 43 women, according to the state house website.

-The amendment passed in a voice vote, and the rules package was then passed by the GOP-controlled legislature in a 105-51 vote, but not without pushback and debate from House Democrats.
+The dress code amendment passed in a voice vote and the rules package was later passed by the GOP-controlled legislature in a 105-51 vote, but not without pushback and debate from the side.
+House Democrats.

 Republicans changed their amendment to include cardigans after Democratic State Rep. Raychel Proudie criticized the impact blazers could have on pregnant women.

-Yall had a collusion over the past two years when we talked about maybe, maybe wearing masks in a pandemic to protect each other.
+“You’ve all had a collusion for the past two years when we’ve talked about maybe, maybe wearing masks in a pandemic to protect each other.
 How dare the government tell you what to wear on your face?
-Well, I know some governments require women to wear things over their face, but here, oh, it’s okay because I was just talking about how many layers they should have on their shoulders, Merideth added.
+Well, I know some governments require women to wear things on their face, but here, oh, it’s okay because we’re just talking about how many layers they should have on their shoulders,” he said. added Merideth.

 In the US Congress, until 2017, reporters and lawmakers were required to wear robes and blouses with sleeves if they wanted to enter the chamber of the House.
-A group of bipartisan female lawmakers protested their right to bare arms, prompting then-President Paul Ryan’s office to admit the dress code could be modernized a bit.
+A group of bipartisan women legislators protested against their “right to bare arms”, prompting then-President Paul Ryan’s office to admit that the dress code “could be modernized a bit”.
 The US Senate also changed its rules later, The New York Times reported.

+Aune told CNN on Friday afternoon that the shift signals that Republicans in the state aren’t focused on “important issues.”

+“In 2019, House Republicans passed the abortion ban that went into effect this summer after the Dobbs decision, completely restricting women’s right to choose in this state, and on the first day of our legislature, they are stepping up their efforts to control women,” she said on “CNN Newsroom.”

 |